 How is God calling us to look around with God’s eyes

-So asked Rev. J. Douglas Paterson in his sermon at FUMC Ann Arbor on March 7, 2010.
-This was Doug’s first sermon in the Lenten series entitled “Intentionally Christian.”
+This question was posed by Rev. J. Douglas Paterson in a sermon at FUMC Ann Arbor—the first sermon in a Lenten series entitled “Intentionally Christian.”

-In the days of the early church, Lent was a time when the focus was on teaching new followers what it meant to be a Christian.
+In the days of the early church, “Lent” was a time when the focus was on teaching new followers what it meant to be a Christian.
 It was like a prerequisite class to joining the church!
-The sermon series “Intentionally Christian” seeks to take this olden-days practice as an example by asking questions like: “How do we conscientiously and purposefully live out our calling?” and “What is God asking me to do?”
+The sermon series “Intentionally Christian” seeks to take this olden-days practice as an example, by asking questions like: “How do we conscientiously and purposefully live out our calling as Jesus-followers?” and “What is God asking me to do?”

-OK, so there shouldn’t be two different ways to look at things.
-We need to ignore the difference between what is secular and what is holy.
+OK, so there should be no difference in the way we view what is secular and what is holy.
 That should be easy enough to do, right?

 We live in a world that is waiting for us to notice holiness.
 Share with your family members what mundane aspect of life looked holy to you.
 And share with all: What have you been noticing lately?